 Hinton Center’s Mission Outreach is a year-long endeavor.
 In addition to our Summer Mission Outreach ministry, we offer week-long and weekend opportunities for groups to serve from August through May.

 Teams are invited to contact us about creating customized week or weekend mission opportunities.
-You’d be surprised what can be accomplished and the relationships that are built within a weekend trip.
-Costs will vary depending on your group.
+You’d be surprised what can be accomplished and the relationships that are built within a weekend experience.

 Email us at email@example.com for more information.